ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 ## Brush Tools

 When editing terrain there are multiple tools that you can use to modify your terrain.
 Three tools that you will use often are the **Surface**, **Shape**, and **Smooth** tools.
-To change the bursh tool, you must click on the button with the name of your current brush tool.
+To change the brush tool, you must click on the button with the name of your current brush tool.
 You will see a drop down menu filled with the different brush tools.
 Now, click on the brush tool that you want to use.

 ![Brush Tool Drop Down Menu](../img/TerrainReference/BrushToolDropDown.png){: .center loading="lazy"}